New Research Partnership

 Sydney Living Museums has announced a new partnership with the University of Southampton and the Royal College of Music as part of a three-year research project exploring domestic music and heritage in the Georgian home.

 Sydney Living Museums will join the University of Southampton and the Royal College of Music as a partner organisation in the project 'Music, Home, and Heritage: Sounding the Domestic in Georgian Britain' led by Principal Investigator Professor Jeanice Brooks (University of Southampton) and Co-Investigator Dr Wiebke Thormählen (Royal College of Music).
 Dr Matthew Stephens, Research Librarian, Caroline Simpson Library & Research Collection, will be SLM’s representative on the project.
-Other partner organisations include the British Library, the National Trust and the Buccleuch Living Heritage Trust.
+Funding of £655,000 has been awarded for the three-year project, commencing September 2017, by the Arts & Humanities Research Council (UK), and other partner organisations include the British Library, the National Trust and the Buccleuch Living Heritage Trust.

 The Role of Sydney Living Museums

 SLM’s main contribution will be to assist in the synthesis of existing research on the use of music in historic house interpretation, and to devise methodological frameworks for future work in the field.
 Dr Stephens will co-edit, with Professor Brooks and Dr Thormählen, a book of essays exploring approaches to sound heritage and music making in historic houses.
 A conference examining the themes of the book will be held in London in 2019, and the book’s release is planned for 2020.
 Dr Stephens will also provide a more general advisory role for some of the interpretation projects which form the research study.